 The Graylog appliance is not created to provide a production ready solution.
-The appliance is built to offer a fast and easy way to try the software itself.
-Thus, not waste time installing Graylog and all it's components onto any kind of server.
+It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.